palewire/first-web-scraper/notes/python-basics.md

 # Getting started with Python

 Python is a rich and fully featured language that can be used for almost any application you can imagine, from building websites to running robots.
-A thorough overview of the language would take weeks or months, so our class is going to concentrate on the absolute basics -- basic programming principles and syntax quirks that you're likely to encounter as you start to program in Django.
+A thorough overview of the language would take months, so our class is going to concentrate on the absolute basics -- basic programming principles and syntax quirks that you're likely to encounter as you start learning how to program.
 This isn't intended to be a comprehensive Python tutorial.
 It's only meant to give you the basic skills you'll need to succeed in this course.
 That said, I would highly encourage you to explore the language further and will provide materials to do so at the end of this guide.

 ## How to run a Python program

 Most Python code is run directly from the command line, which explains why it is so important that you master some command line basics.
-Recall from the [command line tutorial](https://github.com/cjdd3b/j4462/blob/master/python-basics/command-line-basics.md) that Python files have the file extension ".py".
+Recall from the [command line tutorial](https://github.com/ireapps/scraping-class/blob/master/notes/command-line-basics.md) that Python files have the file extension ".py".
 Any time you see a ".py" file, you can run it from the command line simply by typing ```python filename.py```, where filename is the name of whatever the file is.
 That's it.
 And it works for both OSX and Windows.

-Python also comes with a very neat feature called an **interactive interpreter**, which essentially allows you to execute Python code one line at a time, sort of like working from the command line.
+Python also comes with a very neat feature called an **interactive interpreter**, which allows you to execute Python code one line at a time, sort of like working from the command line.
 We'll be using this a lot in the beginning to demonstrate concepts, but in the real world it's often useful for testing and debugging.
 To open the interpreter, simply type ```python``` from your command line, and you should see a screen that looks like this:

 ![Python interactive interpreter](https://f.cloud.github.com/assets/947791/120133/9dc93b9e-6cc8-11e2-8232-4549e69c291b.png)